A graduate laboratory experiment to set up a photon-counting detector using MKIDs: Conclusions

 \section{Conclusions}

-This paper presented a laboratory experiment designed for postgraduate students in the field of quantum technologies, which aims to detect single photons in the far infrared range using Microwave Kinetic Inductance Detectors (MKID).
+This paper presented a laboratory experiment designed for graduate students in the field of quantum technologies, which aims to measure the number-resolved energy spectrum of photons in the far-infrared range using Microwave Kinetic Inductance Detectors (MKID).
 The experiment involves characterizing the resonators and developing a data acquisition system to acquire the signals, concluding with the data analysis of the measurements using the characterized MKIDs.

-The experience was first realized at the Università degli Studi di Milano-Bicocca in 2022 and the students reported an average number of observed photons of $12\pm2$, even if the peaks due to different numbers of photons could not be resolved.
+The experience was first realized at the University of Milano-Bicocca in 2022 and the students reported an average number of observed photons of $12\pm2$, even if the peaks due to different numbers of photons could not be resolved.
 Improvements in the experimental setup and the fabrication process of the MKIDs could enhance the resolution, allowing the distinction of different numbers of interacting photons as separate peaks in the energy spectrum.

+Given the students' positive feedback regarding the course, particularly highlighting the exposure to various new topics such as cryogenics, light-matter interaction, and superconductivity, as well as the acquisition of skills in coding, data analysis, and problem-solving, the experiment has evolved into the primary student-led initiative within the new laboratory course at the cryogenics laboratories of the University of Milano-Bicocca.
+This trend has persisted throughout the years 2023 and 2024 and is anticipated to continue.